van-8/mm-site/pages/guide/tools.md

 **Perceive***

-Brain states cannot be recognized, they can only be perceived. {ref}`users` guess at each others brain state.
+Brain states cannot be recognized, they can only be perceived. `users` guess at each others brain state.

 **Nudge**